Benn271/Ping-range/README.md

 * Given a range of ip addresses, it will ping all where the last octet is the only octet changed in order to     see all alive hosts.
 * Shows the ping results in terminal.
   # V2 Features - Release date TBD
   * Supports any octet change.
+(PHASE: Pre-Alpha)
   * Uses threading for faster results.
-(Beta Testing)
+(PHASE: Alpha testing)
   # Potential Later Versions
   * Output to a file that is specified.
   * GUI